mitz9/Monopoly/README.md

 ## I coded this a long time ago, so it's pretty bad

-Also you might not see the whole thing if your screen isn't big enough
-\nI developed this on a 25" screen so anything smaller than 20" probably won't get the whole thing
+Also you might not see the whole thing if your screen isn't big enough I developed this on a 25" screen so anything smaller than 20" probably won't get the whole thing

 Here is a picture of how it's supposed to look